-- 67. USCIS rejected, without any supporting data or analysis, commenters' explanations of the extensive burdens the revised I-912 form and its instructions would impose on certain applicants. - 68.
-USCIS responded to other comments with explanations that ignored or contradicted data; contradicted existing law; were internally inconsistent; lacked supporting data; depended on assumptions about areas outside of USCIS's expertise; or relied on misrepresentations of the revised I-912 form, its instructions, or the 2011 Memorandum.
-For instance: - a.
-USCIS stated that it "disagrees" with a commenter's assertion that the new standard "severely limits fee waiver eligibility," but elsewhere estimated that the standard will drastically reduce the number of fee waiver applications and asserted that changes are necessary precisely to reduce the number of waivers granted.
-Id. at row 8. - b.
-USCIS suggested that the required documentation of income is the same as what individuals would submit to receive means-tested benefits, but elsewhere recognized that this is not the case. - c.
-USCIS stated that T- and U-visa applicants and VAWA self-petitioners do not have to provide otherwise-required documentation if requesting it "would trigger further abuse or endanger" the applicant-an allowance that the I-912 form and instructions, as revised, do not state.
+77. USCIS ignored, rejected, or addressed only in conclusory fashion, without any supporting data or analysis, commenters' explanations of the extensive burdens and harms the revised I-912 form and its instructions would impose on certain applicants.

+78. USCIS responded to some comments with explanations that ignored or contradicted data; contradicted existing law; were internally inconsistent; lacked supporting data; depended on assumptions about areas outside of USCIS's expertise; or relied on misrepresentations of the revised I-912 form, its instructions, or the 2011 Memorandum.
+For instance:

+- uscis stated that it "disagrees" with a commenter's assertion that the new standard "severely limits fee waiver eligibility," All Comments & Responses, 84FR13687 (at row 8), but elsewhere estimated that the standard will drastically reduce the number of fee waiver applications and asserted that changes are necessary precisely to reduce the number of waivers granted. - b.
+USCIS suggested that the required documentation of income is the same as what individuals would submit to receive means-tested benefits, but ignored evidence to the contrary and elsewhere stated that USCIS and other agencies' determinations are "distinct."
+Id. at row 12. - c.
+USCIS stated that T- and U-visa applicants and VAWA self-petitioners do not have to provide otherwise-required documentation if requesting it "would trigger further abuse or endanger" the applicant-an allowance that the October 2019 I-912 form and instructions do not state.
 Id. at row 97.

-- 69. In its submission to OMB, USCIS responded to some of the points identified without addressing the stated concerns, without explaining whether circumstances or USCIS's position had changed, or by rejecting, in conclusory ways, more measured alternatives. - 70.
-In its Supporting Statement, USCIS responded to OMB questions in conclusory or incomplete fashion and provided burden estimates that lacked supporting analysis and contradicted the record.
-For example, the Supporting Statement: - a.
+79. In its submission to OMB, USCIS responded to some of the points identified without addressing the stated concerns, without explaining whether circumstances or USCIS's position had changed, or by rejecting, in conclusory ways, more measured alternatives.

+80. In its Supporting Statement, USCIS responded to OMB questions in conclusory or incomplete fashion and provided burden estimates that lacked supporting analysis and contradicted the record.
+For example, the Supporting Statement:

+- a.
 Asserted burden-related estimates without supporting data or analysis. - b.
 Ignored record evidence about the burdens associated with applying for a feewaiver, including the agency's own recognition that applicants could incur costs to obtain required documentation from the IRS or translate forms into languages they can understand. - c.
-Included only a conclusory statement to show that USCIS had satisfied a PRA requirement that certain characteristics of the collection, if present, meet a "substantial need" or statutory requirement, 5 C.F.R. § 1320.5(d)(2). - 71.
-USCIS's certification that the revised I-912 form and instructions comply with PRA requirements was not supported by the record. - 72.
-The certification represented that the fee-waiver information-collection, as revised, "[i]s necessary for the proper performance of the functions of the agency, including [because] the information ... collected will have practical utility"; "[r]educes to the extent practicable and appropriate the burden on persons who shall provide information to or for the agency"; "[i]s written using plain, coherent, and unambiguous terminology and is understandable to those who are to respond"; "[i]s to be implemented in ways consistent and compatible, to the maximum extent practicable, with the existing reporting and recordkeeping practices of those who are to respond";
+Included only a conclusory statement to show that USCIS had satisfied a PRA requirement that certain characteristics of the collection, if present, meet a "substantial need" or statutory requirement, 5 C.F.R. § 1320.5(d)(2).

+81. USCIS's certification that the revised I-912 form and instructions comply with PRA requirements was not supported by the record.

+82. The certification represented that the fee-waiver information-collection, as revised, "[i]s necessary for the proper performance of the functions of the agency, including [because] the information ... collected will have practical utility"; "[r]educes to the extent practicable and appropriate the burden on persons who shall provide information to or for the agency"; "[i]s written using plain, coherent, and unambiguous terminology and is understandable to those who are to respond"; "[i]s to be implemented in ways consistent and compatible, to the maximum extent practicable, with the existing reporting and recordkeeping practices of those who are to respond";